langdoc/elan-gt-api/README.md

 </D-Spin>
 ```

+The web application takes the annotations through uralicNLP, and restructures the result into XML that looks like one above.
 This brings into ELAN following annotations:

 ![](images/elan_tier_structure_ready.png)